scipy-conference/scipy-conference/manual/committees/tutorials.rst

   * 2013 had 3 different tracks (introductory, intermediate
     and advanced) with 4 slots of 4 hours each per track.

-  * 2014 had 4 different tracks (introductory, intermediate, advanced, topics) with 4 slots of 4 hours each per track.

   * Feedback was positive for this arrangement both years, and we fairly easily filled 60-80 slots per tutorial.

   * More details are in `mailings/tutorials_announcement.rst`

+  * 2014 had 4 different tracks (introductory, intermediate, advanced, topics) with 4 slots of 4 hours each per track.

+  * 2015 had 5 different tracks: 1 full 2 day track for Software Carpentry and 4  tracks (Basics, Statistics and Machine Learning, Performance and Optimization, and Special Topics), which each specified a knowledge level for the individual tutorial as beginner, intermediate, or advanced, with 4 slots of 4 hours each per track.
+Machine Learning (2 connected tutorials) was so popular we actually had a 6th tutorial track on day 2 to repeat the tutorial from day 1.

 Seating
 -------